cduvallet/phd-docs/README.md

-# thesis
+# PhD

+This repo contains some documents that I've made throughout my PhD.

-Repo for important reports like my thesis proposal (and final thesis)
+The most important one is my thesis proposal.

+I also wrote a few other documents to help me plan out my PhD, which I mostly used as tools to organize my own thoughts and set agendas for important check-in meetings.

+My thesis will be in a separate repo.

-I am using `grip` to view github-flavored markdown files.
+At one point, I used `grip` to view markdown files as pdf.
+Now, I use Atom's markdown converter to make beautiful pdf's.